 You might want to re-think that.

-Look, we can (and do) sell these products, but they are old technology.
+Look, we used to sell those products, but they are old technology.
 As I mentioned, there are much better ways to remove Iron, Sulfur and Manganese than Filox, Pyrolox or any of these manganese dioxide-based medias.
 They have different names and different amounts of manganese dioxide, but they are essentially the same.
 You probably wouldn’t be happy if a horse and buggy were your chief mode of transportation and you won’t be happy with Pyrolox or Filox in all likelihood.

 If you want to remove iron, manganese or sulfur from the water, in most cases, it must be oxidized.
 Oxidation can be accomplished by several methods, including oxidation with a manganese dioxide based media, if (BIG IF) the ORP (Oxidation Reduction Potential) and pH of the water falls in the appropriate range.
 Watts, who sells a manganese dioxide based media under the name of Filox, says that their manganese dioxide media works from a pH of 5 to a pH of 9.
 That is simply untrue.
 There’s no need to elaborate.

-Not only are Filox or Pyrolox or any of these manganese dioxide medias sensitive to pH and ORP, but they require massive amounts of water to backwash.
-There are occasions when you may want to use a manganese dioxide based media, let’s say if you have an application for a large amount of irrigation water.
-However, it works best if you use Greensand Plus, instead of Pyrolox or Filox.
-Greensand Plus weighs 87 pounds a cubic foot, while Filox and Pyrolox weigh in at 114 pounds a cubic foot and require a lot more water to backwash (about 25% more).
-Greensand Plus weighs less because it does not contain 75 to 80% manganese dioxide, therefore it needs to have an oxidizer (preferably chlorine) fed ahead of it.
+Not only are Filox or Pyrolox or MOST of these manganese dioxide medias sensitive to pH and ORP, but they require massive amounts of water to backwash.
+There are occasions when you may want to use a manganese dioxide based media, especially if you want to remove iron and/or manganese and you have no iron bacteria present.
+Filox and Pyrolox weigh in at 114 pounds a cubic foot and require a lot of water to backwash.

 The other problem is that Filox and Pyrolox don’t work well with iron-reducing or sulfur-reducing bacteria and when they is iron or sulfur in water, it is frequently accompanied by the iron or sulfur bacterias.
 I suppose that there are a few applications where Filox and Pyrolox may work, but there are too many factors that limit and impair it’s function.
-In most home applications, I recommend one of three methods to remove iron: (1) Air Injection; Hydrogen Peroxide; or (3) Ozone.
+In most home applications, I recommend one of four methods to remove iron: (1) Air Injection with Catalytic Carbon; (2) Hydrogen Peroxide with Catalytic Carbon; or (3) Ozone.
 I will summarize the advantages of each:

-Adavantages: Air Injection handles up to 8 PPM of Iron or Sulfur, does not require and chemicals and does not need as much backwashing (less water) than Filox or Pyrolox.
+Advantages: Air Injection handles up to 8 PPM of Iron and Sulfur, does not require and chemicals and does not need as much backwashing (less water) than Filox or Pyrolox.
 The cost of the system is low.

 We were one of the pioneers in the introduction of hydrogen peroxide as a viable technology in water treatment.
 It successfully treats practically ANY level of iron or sulfur, but it is fed on a continual basis.
 Hydrogen Peroxide (H2O2) is composed of the elements of water.
 We call our H2O2 system the OXi-GEN system.